phomo1/old-site/README.md

 * All the html pages must be on the main folder.
 If they are inside a subfolder, the responsive navbar will not work.

 * Do not delte the CNAME file -- it's responsible for redirecting to phomo.org

+* To edit the navbar, go to /includes/header.html